ndp/cajoler/README.md

 cajoler(
   {
-    key: 'https',
+    key: 'foo',
     nudgePrompt: '<h2>Switch to a secure connection?</h2><p>Sites without the "s" in "https:" are susceptible to "wire-tapping" attacks.
-Curious or mallicious observers can easily see what you are doing.
-Although Amp-what has no personal information, it does support Https. </p>',
+Observers can easily see what you are doing.</p>',
     showFilter: previousButton =>
                   window.location.protocol === 'http:' && previousButton !== 'no',
     yes:        {
-      verb:     'Use a Secure Connection',
+      label:    'Use a Secure Connection',
       callback: () => (window.location.protocol = 'https:')
     },
     no:         {
-      verb: 'Dismiss'
+      label: 'Dismiss'
     }
   }
 )